ausmith/good-morning-dave/README.md

 good-morning-dave
 =================

-One stop shop for what you need to know for your work-day
+One stop shop for what you need to know for your work-day.

 # Goals